personalization and crowdsourcing for misinformation prevention

 Solution: We assess the viability of crowdsourcing as a means to identify misinformation online and identify factors which may impact a person’s vulnerability and attitudes towards prevention efforts.

-Study 1: Crowdsourcing to Detect Online Misinformation
+Study 1: Crowdsourcing to Detect Online Misinformation (CSCW 2022)

 Can we use crowdsourcing to detect online misinformation?
 How do a person’s cognitive, information assessment, and personality traits affect their detection ability?

-This study offers insight into how crowdsourcing can be used for misinformation in practice, using crowd composition as a means for crowd recruitment and filtering.
+This study offers insight into how crowdsourcing can be used for detecting misinformation in practice, using crowd composition as a means for crowd recruitment and filtering.

-Results show attitudes towards warning tags and behaviors are influenced by factors such as personality, information processing, trust and credibility dispositions and cognitive abilities.
+Results show attitudes towards warning tags and behaviors are influenced by factors such as personality, information processing, trust and credibility dispositions, and cognitive abilities.

 We synthesize our results into design insights that can inform the creation of effective and personalized misinformation warning tags and misinformation mitigation strategies more generally.